Jbarfield101/Blossom_Music-gen/README.md

 The resulting bundle contains WAV files, stem JSON and `metrics.json` / `metrics.csv` summaries.
 These metrics cover note diversity, inter-onset interval histograms, cadence fill rates and section-wise loudness.
+See [`docs/ab_harness.md`](docs/ab_harness.md) for details on the metrics and output bundle structure.

 ## Using External Samples